History of United Way

 Before that there was a movement called "Community Chest" and that provided a similar service but was very hap-hazard and unorganized.
 These men felt they could raise more money by unifying the community's charitable giving.
 They had a secretary that worked about 6 hours a week.
 They would ask community leaders to lead a campaign each year.

-The first year, they raised $44,000 and they started with 6 agencies: some were Salvation Army, Red Cross, Little League, Boy Scouts, Girl Scouts and 1 other.
-As they realized that many people were working in Kearney and yet receiving services in their home communities they started to expand the fundraising efforts to include outlying counties of which we now have 6 counties.
+The first year, they raised $44,000 and they started with 6 agencies: some were Salvation Army, Red Cross, Little League, Boy Scouts, Girl Scouts and one other.
+As they realized that many people were working in Kearney and yet receiving services in their home communities they started to expand the fundraising efforts to include outlying counties of which we now have six counties.

-The Kearney United Fund joined United Way of America in the early 80's and First Call for Help was organized in the mid 80s.
+The Kearney United Fund joined United Way of America in the early 80's and First Call for Help was organized in the mid 80's.
 The Board eventually grew to include one representative from each agency and they were voting members.
-It seemed a bit self-serving for the agencies to have voting status so their voting was revoked but they were still included in meetings and planning sessions and are to this day.
+It seemed a bit self-serving for the agencies to have voting status so their voting was revoked but they were still included in meetings and planning sessions.

 In the late 80's the name changed to United Way of the Kearney Area to include the outlying counties we were serving.

 In 2001, the board hired Marsha Wilkerson to serve as Assistant Executive Director to prepare for Pat Munro’s retirement.
 Marsha returned to Kearney from Omaha where she had been employed with Data Transmission Network.
 Marsha had been an intern, and communications specialist with the Kearney United Way in the late 80’s.
-She left the United Way in February of 2006 to assume the position of corporate communications director for Good Samaritan Hospital.
+She left the United Way in 2006 to assume the position of corporate communications director for Good Samaritan Hospital.
+Marsha now is employed at BD Construction Inc.

 In March of 2007, Lisa Reese Parish was hired as Executive Director.
 Lisa was most recently the Fund Development/Communications Director for Girl Scouts Goldenrod Council in Kearney.
 Lisa worked with four different Girl Scout Councils over an 18 year period.
-She is a native of Kearney and a graduate of Kearney High School and the University of Nebraska at Kearney.
+In January 2016, Lisa went to the Kearney Public Schools Foundation to become their Executive Director.